Garibaldi Provincial Park: Singing Pass Area

 Camping is permitted at the northwest end of Russet Lake.
 There is a small, basic hut which can sleep 6 people.
 Be prepared to camp in outdoor conditions if the hut is full.
 A year-round pit toilet is located near the hut.
 No other amenities are provided.

-Camping is permitted in designated campgrounds only.
-All campers must purchase a Backcountry Camping Permit year round and must produce proof of permit – failure to do so can result in an eviction and fines.
+All campers must make a reservation through the Discover Camping Reservation Service year-round and must produce proof of reservation – failure to do so can result in an eviction and fines.

 Please pay your camping fees here: